ultralytics/yolov5/TRAIN_AND_TEST.md

 - weights: the path to the trained model weights file
 - img: the image size
 - project: the output folder
+- conf-thres(optional): the confidence level, default is 0.25
 - name: the subfolder to be created inside the output folder
 - save-csv: save the outputs as a csv file